Coderad32/MarsPerserveResearch/README.md

 ## License

-This project is licensed under the [Open Source MIT License](LICENSE.md) - see the LICENSE file for details.
+This project is licensed under the [Open Source MIT License](LICENSE.md)
+- see the LICENSE file for details.

+## Security

+The security team is established through the admin panel.
+This admin panel I talk about is used in configuring the system parameters that are required for the success of the project.

+Establish Security Team closed source

+> NOTES: additional DATA
+- Priamary DATA
+- Secondary DATA
+- Third final DATA

 ## Terms